 What should you focus on as the transition approaches?
 You can prepare for your retirement transition years before it occurs.
 In doing so, you can do your best to avoid the kind of financial surprises that tend to upset an unsuspecting new retiree.
 How much monthly income will you need?
 Look at your monthly expenses and add them up.
 (Consider also the … [Read more...] about Are You Retiring Within the Next 5 Years?

 Perhaps both traditional and Roth IRAs can play a part in your retirement plans.
-Roth IRA vs Traditional IRA IRAs can be an important tool in your retirement savings belt, and whichever you choose to open could have a significant impact on how those accounts might grow.
-IRAs, or Individual Retirement Arrangements, are investment vehicles used to help save money for … [Read more...] about Traditional vs. Roth IRAs
+IRAs can be an important tool in your retirement savings belt, and whichever you choose to open could have a significant impact on how those accounts might grow.
+IRAs, or Individual Retirement Arrangements, are investment vehicles used to help save money for retirement.
+There are two … [Read more...] about Traditional vs. Roth IRAs